hackerschoice/hackerschoice.github.io/segfault/faq/index.md

    Likely you got `Bad configuration option: setenv` when trying to log in to your existing server.
 You need to update your OpenSSH client to a newer version (`ssh -V`).
 Alternatively you can try `SECRET=XXX ssh -o "SendEnv SECRET" root@segfault.net` (where XXX is your _SECRET_).

 1. **How can I install services or daemons**
    Take a look at `/sec/usr/etc/rc.local`.
-This file is excuted on bootup.
+This file is executed on bootup.
 There is no systemctl.

 1. **How can I publish my Web Page**
    The Web Page is automatically generated using [Pelican](https://www.getpelican.com) and the awesome Markdown syntax.
 All you need to do is edit the files in `/sec/www/content` and then execute: